Marc Lescarbot

-Biography

 Early life

 Lescarbot was born in Vervins, and his family was said to be from nearby Guise in Picardy.
 He wrote that his ancestors originated in Saint-Pol-de-Léon, Brittany.
 He first studied at the college in Vervins, then at Laon, now part of Reims.
 Thanks to the protection of Msgr.
 Valentine Duglas, the bishop of Laon, he was supported by the Collège of Laon to complete his studies in Paris.
 He had a classical education, learning Latin, Greek, and Hebrew, and acquiring a wide knowledge of ancient and modern literatures.
 He also studied canonical and civil law.

 Early career

-After graduating as a Bachelor of Laws in 1598, Lescarbot took a minor part in the negotiations for the Treaty of Vervins between Spain and France.
+After graduating as a Bachelor of Laws in 1596, Lescarbot took a minor part in the negotiations for the Treaty of Vervins between Spain and France.
 At a moment when the discussions seemed doomed to failure, Lescarbot delivered a Latin discours in defence of peace.
 When the treaty was concluded, he composed a poem "Harangue d’action de grâces", wrote a commemorative inscription, and published Poèmes de la Paix.

 In 1599 he was called to the Parlement of Paris as a lawyer.
-At this time he translated into French three Latin works: le Discours de l’origine des Russiens and the Discours véritable de la réunion des églises by Cardinal Baronius, and the Guide des curés by St. Charles Borromeo, which he dedicated to the new bishop of Laon, Godefroy de Billy.
+At this time, he translated into French three Latin works: le Discours de l’origine des Russiens and the Discours véritable de la réunion des églises by Cardinal Baronius, and the Guide des curés by St. Charles Borromeo, which he dedicated to the new bishop of Laon, Godefroy de Billy.
 It was published in 1613, after that dignitary's death.

 Lescarbot lived in Paris, where he associated with men of letters, such as the scholars Frederic and Claude Morel, his first printers, and the poet Guillaume Colletet, who wrote a biography of him, since lost.
 Interested in medicine, Lescarbot translated into French a pamphlet by Dr. Citois, Histoire merveilleuse de l’abstinence triennale d’une fille de Confolens (1602).
-But he also travelled and maintained contact with his native Picardy, where he had relatives and friends, such as the poets the Laroque brothers, and where he attracted law clients.
+But he also travelled and maintained contact with his native Picardy, where he had relatives and friends such as the poets the Laroque brothers and he attracted law clients.

 Expedition to Acadia

 One of his clients, Jean de Biencourt de Poutrincourt, who was associated with the Canadian enterprises of the Sieur Du Gua de Monts, invited Lescarbot to accompany them on an expedition to Acadia in New France, and he quickly accepted.
 He wrote "Adieu à la France" in verse, and embarked at La Rochelle on 13 May 1606.

 The party reached Port-Royal in July and spent the remainder of the year there.
-The following spring they made a trip to the Saint John River and Île Sainte-Croix, where they encountered the Algonquian-speaking indigenous peoples called the Mi'kmaq and the Malécite.
+The following spring, they made a trip to the Saint John River and Île Sainte-Croix, where they encountered the Algonquian-speaking indigenous peoples called the Mi'kmaq and the Malécite.
 Lescarbot recorded the numbers from one to ten in the Maliseet language, together with making notes on the native songs and languages.
 When de Monts's licence was revoked in the summer of 1607, the whole colony had to return to France.